 Note from Kathleen, Content Coordinator…

 As a librarian in her day job, Kathleen knows how important it is for children to continue reading as they grow.
-The Wonderful Tale of Donkey Skin (first in the May Fairy series) appeals to reluctant readers at the middle grade level by deftly blending oral storytelling with a pseudo-graphic novel format.
-The story is told in dialogue between main characters Nainai and Zakiyy.
-Nainai patiently answers Zakiyy’s questions about unfamiliar words, life in the Middle Ages, and more, in a loving and authentic way.
+The Wonderful Tale of Donkey Skin (first in the May Fairy series) appeals to reluctant readers at the middle-grade level by deftly blending oral storytelling with a pseudo-graphic novel format.
+The story is told in a dialogue between the main characters, Nainai and Zakiyy.
+Nainai patiently answers Zakiyy’s questions about unfamiliar words, life in the Middle Ages, and more in a loving and authentic way.
 Children reading the story will find their natural curiosity satisfied without feeling ashamed of having the same questions as Zakiyy.
 Light and wistful watercolors are sprinkled throughout, breaking up the text and encouraging movement through the story.
-The Wonderful Tale of Donkey Skin fills the gap between early reader and chapter books, which some children at third and fourth grade may find too “kiddy” and too hard to read, respectively.
+The Wonderful Tale of Donkey Skin fills the gap between early readers and chapter books, which some children at third and fourth grade may find too “kiddy” and too hard to read, respectively.
 We are looking forward to this and more of the May Fairy series from Dr. Tung!

 Connect with Dr. Tung through her website, Facebook, LinkedIn, Instagram, and YouTube, where she’s uploaded a reading of Donkey Skin.
 Enjoy!

 Reblogged this on Author Elyse Draper .